Antipope Paschal III: Biography

 Born Guido of Crema; he was a nephew of Cardinal John of Crema.
-In 1159, he joined the obedience of Victor IV and organized synods in England and France in favour of the antipope.
+In 1159, he joined the obedience of antipope Victor IV, and organized synods in England and France in favour of him.
 Pope Alexander III interdicted him.
 In 1164, Victor IV died.
 A small number of cardinals, who had been obedient to Victor IV, met again in Lucca to elect a successor.
-Guido was elected as the successor, took the name Paschal III, and was consecrated by Henry II of Leez, Bishop of Liège.
-The new pope was established at Viterbo and successfully prevented Alexander from reaching Rome.
+Guido was elected, took the name Paschal III, and was consecrated by Henry II of Leez, Bishop of Liège.
+The new schismatic pope was established at Viterbo, and successfully prevented pope Alexander from reaching Rome.
 However, he was soon driven from Rome, leading to the return of Alexander III in 1165.